bunchofstring/dcs/README.md

 [![badge](https://github.com/bunchofstring/dcs/actions/workflows/python-app.yml/badge.svg)](https://github.com/bunchofstring/dcs/actions/workflows/python-app.yml)
 # Docker Compose Sandbox (DCS)
 An attempt to build knowledge about containerization, Python, and GitHub Actions.
-The idea is that this series of experiments and example implementations demonstrates competence and
+The idea is that this series of experiments and example implementations can be used to pass knowledge on to others.

 # Get Started
 The following is a guide to get DCS up and running.
 It also describes how to test the software.